-Additional train acceleration is provided by forward transition taking place automatically during throttle changes or after reaching full throttle.
-This transition or changing of electrical circuits takes place automatically without any attention or action required on the part of the engineman.
+Additional trainacceleration is provided by forward transition taking place automatically during throttle changes or after reaching full throttle.
+This transition or change of electrical circuits takes place automatically without any attention or action required on the part of the engineman.